-As at March 31, 2017, the Company was a junior mineral exploration company listed on the TSX Venture Exchange, engaged in the acquisition, exploration and development of mineral properties.
-Subsequent to March 31, 2017, the Company entered the development phase of its Naajat (White Mountain) Mineral Claim.
-It has not yet determined whether its properties contain mineral reserves that are economically recoverable.
+As at June 30, 2017, the Company was a junior mineral exploration company listed on the TSX Venture Exchange, engaged in the acquisition, exploration and development of mineral properties.
+Subsequent to June 30, 2017, the Company entered the development phase of its Naajat (White Mountain) Mineral Claim.
 The recoverability of the amounts shown for resource assets is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the development of its properties, and upon future profitable production or proceeds from the disposition of the properties.
 The Company's ability to continue its operations is dependent on its ability to secure additional financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.
 In order to continue developing its mineral properties, management is actively pursuing such additional sources of financing; however, in the event this does not occur, there is doubt about the ability of the Company to continue as a going concern.
-The financial statements and discussion and analysis of the financial condition, changes in financial condition and results of operations of the Company for the year ended March 31, 2017 do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.
+The financial statements and discussion and analysis of the financial condition, changes in financial condition and results of operations of the Company for Q1 2018 do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.

-During the year ended March 31, 2017, the Company completed several private placements for a total of 44,316,507 units with gross proceeds of \$16,913,277.
-In addition, the Company obtained a preliminary approval from the Management Committee of the European Investment Bank and Cordiant Capital Inc for debt financing of up to US\$13M and US\$9.5M, respectively, through its 100% owned Greenland subsidiary, Hudson Greenland A/S.
+During Q1 2018, the Company received \$4,000,000 on the issuance of 8,000,000 units under a private placement; this amount was recorded as a share subscriptions receivable at March 31, 2017.
+In addition, the Company obtained preliminary approval from the Management Committee of the European Investment Bank and Cordiant Capital Inc. for debt financing of up to US\$13M and US\$9.5M, respectively, through its 100% owned Greenland subsidiary, Hudson Greenland A/S. Subsequent to the quarter end, Hudson closed on the debt financing.
+In order to complete the financing in time to continue the development program at White Mountain, Cordiant Capital completed on the Senior Loan as well as the Subordinated Loan.
+The plan is to have the EIB assume the Senior Loan at a later date.

-As of the date of this MD&A, the Company holds cash and cash equivalents of approximately \$3.0 million.
-Management believes it is sufficient to maintain the operations for the coming twelve months.
-Total cash outflow in respect of operating and investing activities for FY 2017 was \$4,511,367 and \$2,888,291, respectively.
-The Company has the ability to reduce its spending going forward if necessary, without negatively affecting its property holdings in Greenland due to substantial exploration credits from previous year's activities.
+As of the date of this MD&A, the Company holds cash and cash equivalents of approximately \$6.5 million, of which \$1.3 million has been set aside as a reclamation bond and \$1.3 million in a debt service ratio account as part of the loan financing agreement.
+Management believes it is sufficient to maintain the operations for the next twelve months.
+Total cash outflow in respect of operating and investing activities for Q1 2018 was \$2,098,712 and \$6,230,834, respectively.

-The amount of the Company's administrative expenditures is related to the level of financing and exploration and development activities that are being conducted, which in turn may depend on the Company's recent exploration activities and prospects, as well as the general market conditions relating to the availability of funding for exploration and development stage resource companies.
+The amount of the Company's administrative expenditures is related to the level of financing and development activities that are being conducted, which in turn may depend on the Company's ability to complete the construction of the anorthosite project within budget and on time and, also, on recent other exploration activities and prospects, as well as the general market conditions relating to the availability of funding for exploration and development stage resource companies.
 Consequently, the Company does not acquire properties or conduct exploration work on them on a pre-determined basis and, as a result, there may not be predictable or observable trends in the Company's business activities and comparisons of financial operating results with prior years may not be meaningful.